stephenra/bbrt/README.md

 # Black Box Recursive Translations (BBRT)

-PyTorch / Lightning implementation of **Black Box Recursive Translations (BBRT)** for molecular optimization ([arXiv:1912.10156](https://arxiv.org/abs/1912.10156)).
+A PyTorch / Lightning implementation of **Black Box Recursive Translations (BBRT)** for molecular optimization ([arXiv:1912.10156](https://arxiv.org/abs/1912.10156)).

 See the blog post here: https://stephenra.com/blog/bbrt

 This is a modernized rewrite of the original OpenNMT-based code.
-The LSTM sequence-to-sequence model has now been replaced by a **from-scratch Transformer encoder–decoder** (pre-norm, RMSNorm, rotary position embeddings, SwiGLU feed-forward, and weight-tied shared embeddings), trained with **PyTorch Lightning**.
+The LSTM sequence-to-sequence model has now been replaced by a **from-scratch Transformer encoder–decoder** (with pre-norm, RMSNorm, rotary position embeddings, SwiGLU feed-forward, and weight-tied shared embeddings), trained with **PyTorch Lightning**.
 Molecules are represented as [SELFIES](https://github.com/aspuru-guzik-group/selfies), which guarantees every decoded string is a valid molecule.